haywoodjustin/SeniorDesign/README.md

     `$ npm install -g json-server`

-2. Create a file named **db.json** locally for the server to watch.
+2. There is a file named "db.json" located in the backend folder that this server will read off of
-3. Fill the file you created with songs from this site: https://davidpots.com/jakeworry/017%20JSON%20Grouping,%20part%203/017.html. **Http requests coming from the app are expecting to recieve song objects with this structure.**
+3. The file is filled with songs from this site: https://davidpots.com/jakeworry/017%20JSON%20Grouping,%20part%203/017.html. **Http requests coming from the app are expecting to recieve song objects with this structure.**
     - Note entering the data may result in gross looking Json.
 Navigate to https://jsonformatter.org/json-pretty-print (or your preferred Json pretty printer) and get the Json in an easier to read format.
 4. Now we will run the server.
-Open a VScode instance using the root directory of db.json as your root folder.
-Open a terminal in VScode and run this command:
+In your VScode instance open a new terminal.
+Navigate to the BackEnd directory and enter this command:

     `$ json-server --watch db.json`

 5. To test that the server is running open a browser window and navigate to **localhost:3000**
 6. Navigate to localhost:3000/**songs** to make sure you can view the song data
+    - Note: following the same structure as the "songs" directory, you can add directories that are reachable through REST requests by adding more objects to the db.json file.
 7. Now that the database is configured and running correctly you can start using the app.
 When you are done make sure the go to the terminal running the databse and **enter ctrl + C to stop the server.**
     - Note that the command in step 4 will need to be ran everytime to start the server and use the app.
 8. Link to full instructions and more information on the capabilities of the Json server here: https://medium.com/codingthesmartway-com-blog/create-a-rest-api-with-json-server-36da8680136d